[Updated July 2024]

-The heatwaves currently sweeping the UK, Canada and Japan this year have already resulted in the loss of both human and canine lives.
-The UK’s Environmental Audit Committee warns the frequency of such heatwaves is likely to increase in the UK , with the number of human deaths potentially increasing three fold.
+Heatwaves and rising global temperatures threaten both human and canine lives.
+The UK’s Environmental Audit Committee warns the frequency of such heatwaves is likely to increase , with the number of human deaths potentially increasing three fold.
 We have been warned that society needs to be “better prepared” for such heat, so here at Hot Dogs Canine Research we’re starting now!

 Cooling a playful dog